Skip to main content

 £28.50

-Why Study Creative Arts Practice at RCS?
+Why Study Arts Leadership and Fundraising at RCS?

 Are you an entrepreneurial thinker, looking to launch your own start-up and see your innovative ideas take flight?
 Maybe you’re working in the arts and ready to upskill or take your career to the next level.